davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_EuBl.md

 Our all-American robin has about 80 close relatives in the same genus *Turdus* throughout the world.
-You can find them in North and South America, Europe, Asia, Africa, and Australia---everywhere but Antarctica!
+You can find them in North and South America, Europe, Asia, Africa, and Australia--everywhere but Antarctica!

 One of these close relatives is the "blackbird" mentioned in the English